 So, summer has arrived, and you have a lot planned, but how do you make sure you can do it all?
 Creating a routine is essential.
 Make a plan for your day and stick to it.
 Prioritize tasks by beginning with the most important and urgent ones and working your way down.
 Eliminate time-wasting activities as well, such as scrolling through endless social media feeds.
 Consistency is essential, so stick to your commitments.
 Remember that we can’t have it all, and organization is critical to reducing stress and improving work quality.

 Setting up a system, keeping a clean workspace, and reducing digital clutter are all important steps toward improving executive functioning.
-To stay on top of responsibilities, keep a planner or use task management apps.
+Keep a planner or use task management apps to stay on top of responsibilities.
 To increase efficiency, set aside time each day to organize your physical and digital spaces.
 Remember that a clean environment equals a happy mind.

 Task initiation can be difficult, especially if you are unmotivated.
 But don’t let procrastination defeat you!
 Breaking bad habits begins with prioritizing small tasks first.
 Create momentum by rewarding yourself with small victories along the way.
 It gets easier, believe us!

-It is critical to identify one’s own strengths and weaknesses.
-Seek feedback from others in order to validate and improve your abilities.
+It is critical to identify one’s strengths and weaknesses.
+Seek feedback from others to validate and improve your abilities.
 Maintain your accountability by staying organized and on track with your goals.
 Keep in mind that progress takes time and effort!

 This summer, work on setting concrete goals, prioritizing tasks, developing a consistent routine, keeping a clean workspace, seeking feedback, and holding yourself accountable for personal growth.
 Improving executive functioning skills can result in increased productivity, reduced stress, and greater success at work and in school.
 Are you ready to improve your executive functioning skills this summer?
 Work with the friendly and caring team at Innovative Collegiate Consultants.